nasa/webgs/README.md

         GCS Mode is set to 'SITL'
         Path to icarous is set correctly
-        Path to Ardupilot is set correctly (if needed)
+        Path to Ardupilot is set correctly (if needed) SIM TYPE -> ArduCopter (Spelling and Capitalization Matter)

-    3. Change icarous startup apps if needed.
-    4. Then either right click on the map or click on the Aircraft button and select 'New Aircraft'
+    3. Then either right click on the map or click on the Aircraft button and select 'New Aircraft'
-    5. The parameters for Icarous in version 2 are auto loaded.
+    4. The parameters for Icarous in version 2 are auto loaded.
 They may need to be changed.
+This can be done once the aircraft is started.

 ### To view own-ship perspective flight instruments